-Everyone of us have unwanted emotional responses.
+Every one of us have unwanted emotional responses.
 Attempting to disguise theses emotions is human nature.
-The expressions of this attempt result in Secondary Emotions.
-Secondary emotions are the manifestation of how we feel about our experience of the Core Emotion.
+Secondary emotions are the expression of this attempt.
+They demonstrate how we feel about experiencing a core emotion.

 For example, I may be afraid to ride a roller coaster and also embarrassed that I am so afraid.
 So my outward response is avoidance.
 I change the subject or make excuses to conceal my true feeling of fear.
 If pressured to ride the roller coaster, I might become angry or verbally attack the person trying to convince me.